1. How can I prevent varicose veins and spider veins?

 More than 25 percent of all adults will develop varicose or spider veins in their lifetime.
 They affect women more commonly than men.
-While heredity, leg injury, pregnancy, and being overweight are contributing factors, there really is not much that you could have done to prevent them.
+While heredity, leg injury, pregnancy, and being overweight are contributing factors, there really is not much you can do to prevent them.

 2. Do I need these veins?